Staff Directory

 Pre-Kindergarten Class

-Sarah Shachar, B.A., Teacher
+Diana Sankar, B.A., Teacher

 Kindergarten Class

-Hannah Shipley, B.A., Teacher
+Rebecca Brennan, B.A., Teacher

 Christina Gallagher, A.E., Associate Teacher

-Ms. Gallagher is a valued member of the Kindergarten team, supporting the co-teachers in planning, implementing and assessing lessons with our young learners.
-Experienced in providing childcare as well as teaching young children pre-academic skills for reading, writing, math & science, Ms. Gallagher demonstrates creativity, patience and commitment to early childhood learning.
-She holds an Associate degree in Education from Camden County College and has nearly completed the requirements for a Bachelor of Arts in Literature and a minor in Women’s Studies from Richard Stockton College in New Jersey.
+Ms. Gallagher is a valued member of the kindergarten team, supporting the co-teachers in planning, implementing and assessing lessons with our young learners.
+Experienced in providing childcare as well as teaching young children pre-academic skills for reading, writing, math & science, and demonstrates creativity, patience and commitment to early childhood learning.

 First Grade Class